Feature request #9366

 My suggestion would be to get rid of that rounding "feature" and make it possible to enter double numbers and keep it, so that scale would never go to 0 (I think I saw that 0 even in the code).
 This is printing composer, and even if people less crazy than me are working in scales from 1:50 to 1:1 it does really big difference if it is 1:1 or 1:1.5.
 I think It would brake scale bar having numerical form (I am not sure, but I guess that is why it gets rounded at all: just to be inserted to '1:'[scale]...)
 I would understand if most of people would want to keep it as is, and for now I can get things nearly done while even not touching scale field, for example with changing map extent or using atlas generator (that's now the most robust way of dealing with problem).
 Could that part be reworked?
 (I could try of doing it)

-#5 Updated by Petras Jokubauskas about 4 years ago
+#5 Updated by Petras Jokubauskas over 5 years ago

 It is possible to crash Qgis using Print composer in state as it is now, so at first it is bug report.